Suffolk Tours

 Explore the tidal wetlands along Bennett’s Creek while viewing a variety of bird and plant species.

 Transportation for this tour is not available.
-Participants must meet at Bennett’s Creek Park, 3000 Bennetts Creek Park Road, at 9:30am for this particular tour.
+Participants must meet at Bennett’s Creek Park, 3000 Bennetts Creek Park Road, at 9:30 a.m.

-Located in the Chuckatuck section of Northern Suffolk, explore one of the many freshwater lakes that make up this beautiful park.
+Located in the Chuckatuck Village of Northern Suffolk, these lakes were excavated for marl and later sold to the City of Suffolk for water supply and a public park.
+Explore Butler Tract, one of the many freshwater lakes that make up this beautiful park.

 Great Dismal Swamp’s Washington Ditch Boardwalk Nature Stroll